FrankJaskon/doing-it-test/README.md

 ### Balance Polling

 I used a hook for long polling the wallet balance.
-The balance updates every 1 second if the user has a public key.
+The balance updates every 2 seconds if the user has a public key.

 ### Route Protection